Conductor Deployment Patterns

 requests received on its WAN interface (from remote branch sites) to the internal conductor's address.

-####Remote Routers: to SVR or not to SVR?
-When deploying your conductor behind another 128T at a data center, it opens the possibility of using Secure Vector Routing to reach the conductor using peer paths between a branch and the data center.
-However, 128 Technology does not recommend using SVR between systems for several reasons:
+When deploying your conductor behind another SSR at a data center, it opens the question of using Secure Vector Routing to reach the conductor using SVR peer paths between a branch and the data center.
+However, using SVR for conductor communication is not supported for several reasons:

 - It exacerbates the Jekyll/Hyde problem (described below), by virtue of being both at the branch and the data center